harsh-dev0/js-projects/README.md

-#Vanilla JavaScript projects
+# vanilla-js-projects

-Some beginner/intermediate projects that I made using Javascript for practice
+These are simple simple/intermediate level projects I made using JavaScript or jQuery.